On explosions in heavy-tailed branching random walks: Limit theorem in the case of no explosion

-for some function $\ell$ which is continuous-bounded-and-non-zero at infinity.
-In particular, note that one can define $\ell(\infty) \neq 0,\infty$.
-Using Equation~\eqref{eq:taub-moment} and applying a Tauberian theorem (see for example Feller~\cite[XIII.\,5, Thm.\,5]{Feller}), we see that \condition{eq:smooth} is equivalent to the condition
+for some function $\ell$ which is continuous-bounded-and-nonzero at infinity.
+In particular, note that one can define $\ell(\infty) \neq0,\infty$.
+Using equation (\ref{eqtaub-moment}) and applying a Tauberian theorem (see, e.g., Feller~\cite{Feller}, Section XIII.
+5, Theorem~5), we see that condition (\ref{eqsmooth}) is equivalent to the condition {\mbox{$\star$}}

-near $s=0$ for some $a>0$ (indeed, $a = \Gamma(1-\eta)$).
-This in particular implies that $Z$ is plump and
+near $s=0$ for some $a>0$ [indeed, $a = \Gamma(1-\eta)$].
+This, in particular, implies that $Z$ is plump and {\mbox{$\star\star$}}

-for a slowly growing function $\tilde\ell$ and $1+\epsilon=\eta^{-1}$.
-We have \begin{theorem} Let $Z$ be an offspring distribution satisfying~\eqref{eq:moment}.
-Let $W$ be a nonnegative weight distribution and assume that $W \notin \Expl(Z)$.
-Conditional on the survival of the Galton-Watson process,
+for a slowly growing function $\tilde\ell$ and $1+\varepsilon=\eta^{-1}$.
+We have the following: \begin{theorem} Let $Z$ be an offspring distribution satisfying (\ref{eqmoment}).
+Let $W$ be a nonnegative weight distribution and assume that $W \notin\Expl(Z)$.
+Conditional on the survival of the Galton--Watson process,

-Here $h(k) = \exp\bigl(\,(1+\epsilon)^k\,\bigr)$, where $\epsilon$ is as in $(\star\star)$ and $\eta=(1+\epsilon)^{-1}$ as in $(\star)$. \end{theorem}
+Here $h(k) = \exp( (1+\varepsilon)^k )$, where $\varepsilon$ is as in (\ref{star2}) and $\eta=(1+\varepsilon)^{-1}$ as in (\ref{eqmoment}). \end{theorem}

-The proof will essentially use the algorithm we presented in Section~\ref{sec:proof}.
-However, we first need to obtain a more precise information on the speed of the Galton-Watson tree under Condition~\eqref{eq:moment}.
+The proof will essentially use the algorithm we presented in Section~\ref{secproof}.
+However, we first need to obtain more precise information on the speed of the Galton--Watson tree under condition (\ref{eqmoment}). \begin{definition}[(Additive speed)] An increasing function $h\dvtx \mathbb N \rightarrow\mathbb R^+$ is an \textit{additive} speed for a Galton--Watson offspring distribution $Z$ if the probability of the increasing events $E_r$ defined as